 Portable hyperbaric bag

 Only a few outfitters in Bhutan provide portable altitude chambers.
 As we always put safety first, we bring such on all high-altitude treks (e.g. the Snowman Trek).
 A portable hyperbaric bag (of which we use the reliable Australian TrekSafe brand), is an inflatable pressure bag large enough to accommodate a person.
 The patient can be placed inside the bag, which is then sealed and inflated with a foot pump.
 Within minutes, the effective altitude can be decreased by 1000 m to as much as 3000 m (3281 to 9743 feet) depending on the elevation.
 We carry this safety equipment on all our high altitude treks.
 All our trekking guides are well trained in using this equipment.
 Once inflated, the Gamow bag simulates a descent to lower altitude.
 At 3000m, the Gamow bag can simulate a descent of 1,500m.
-Once the patient is taken out of the bag, the acclimatization will last up to 12 hours.
-This gives enough time to the patient to descend to a lower altitude and allow for further acclimatization.
+Once the patient is taken out of the bag, the acclimatisation will last up to 12 hours.
+This gives enough time to the patient to descend to a lower altitude and allow for further acclimatisation.

 Qualified guides make the difference between a regular trip and an unforgettable experience.
 Our certified Bhutanese English-speaking guides are qualified and trained.
 All have many years of experience of guiding trekkers in the area.
 They will bring a wealth of knowledge to your journey, opening your eyes to the legends, culture, food, flora and fauna of the regions.